hacker1db/web-next-hacker1d.dev/content/WritingDockerImagesFromDevSecOpsEnngineer.md

 ---
-Title: "Containers from a DevSecOps Engineers perspective"
+title: "Containers from a DevSecOps Engineers perspective"
 subtitle: "What Software engineers should know about building docker files"
 date: 2023-01-08
 draft: false